Gilbert & Eileen Edgar and Anthony Saltmarsh PAF

 Eleanor left Cambridge with a First Class Bachelor of Arts (Hons.)
 Degree and having been the first female Organ Scholar of Trinity College, she was awarded the Forbes-Dunlop Grant by the Women’s Careers Foundation.
 This enabled her to accept a Junior Fellowship in Piano Accompaniment at the Royal College of Music.
 Eleanor then worked in Manchester for one year as a Staff Accompanist at Chetham’s School of Music before returning to London to take up her current positions.

-Accompaniment Fellows receive a tax-free bursary for which they carry out activities including musical work specifically designed to improve and widen their skill sets.
+The Gilbert & Eileen Edgar and Anthony Saltmars Piano Accompaniment Fellow receive a tax-free bursary for which they carry out activities including musical work specifically designed to improve and widen their skill sets.
 Their commitments include being involved in RCM activities, including receiving guidance and informal tuition, and practice time on pianos provided by the RCM.
 Bursaries are intended to supplement, not replace, contributions from applicants' own resources.

 At the beginning of the academic year written approval must be obtained from the Projects Manager for their individual plan of study and involvement at the RCM.
 Bursaries are paid only after this approval has been confirmed.
 Funds are then normally made available on a termly basis, subject to satisfactory progress.